Looking for the best affordable camera for landscape photography?!

 Mirrorless cameras are still considered “new” on the market, which creates a lot of doubts if they can perform as well as the old DSLR ones.

-The truth is, there is not a right answer for that, as both are equally good, but depending on your needs and photography genre there may be a more appropriate one.
+The truth is, there is no right answer for that, as both are equally good, but depending on your needs and photography genre there may be a more appropriate one.

 Let’s talk about the main differences between the first, to give you some background information.